BIO

 Denis Lenoir AFC, ASC, ASK

-Lenoir has been granted with an ASC Award for the miniseries Uprising in 2001 and the Camerimage Film Festival Award “Bronze Frog” for Demonlover in 2002.
-In 2013 he received the AFC Caméflex at the Amiens Film Festival, including a screening of nine films from his career.
-A co-founder of the Association Française des Directeurs de la Photographie Cinématographique, the AFC, he has also been a member of the American Society of Cinematographers, the ASC, since 2001.
+Lenoir has been granted in 2002 with an ASC Award for the miniseries Uprising and the Camerimage Film Festival “Bronze Frog” for Demonlover.
+In 2013 he received the AFC Caméflex at the Amiens Film Festival and in 2024 he received with Yorick Le Saux the prix AFC for the series Irma Vep.
+A co-founder of the Association Française des Directeurs de la Photographie Cinematographique, the AFC, he has also been a member of the American Society of Cinematographers, the ASC, since 2001.
 In 2006 he was invited to join the Academy of Motion Picture Arts and Sciences.

 A recognized still photographer and the author of a book on film director John Cassavetes, Lenoir is an officer in the Ordre National du Mérite.
-His recent credits include the music video DNA for artist Kendrick Lamar and features Carlos and Wasp Network by Olivier Assayas, Still Alice (staring Julianne Moore, 2015 Oscar for Best Actress) by Richard Glatzer and Wash Westmoreland and Things to Come and Bergman Island by Mia Hansen-Løve.
+His recent credits include the music video DNA for artist Kendrick Lamar as well as features and series Wasp Network and Irma Vep by Olivier Assayas, Still Alice (staring Julianne Moore, 2015 Oscar for Best Actress) by Richard Glatzer and Wash Westmoreland and Things to Come, Bergman Island and One Fine Morning by Mia Hansen-Løve.

 Awards